The Murder of Colleen Slemmer

-Underwood noticed that Pike was wearing a necklace in the shape of a pentagram.
+Underwood noticed that Pike appeared amused and giggled and moved around.
+He also noticed that Pike was wearing a necklace in the shape of a pentagram.
 After learning that the victim had a pentagram carved on her chest, he reported Pike's behavior and necklace to his superiors.

-In her statement to investigators, Pike described enticing Slemmer with false promises of smoking marijuana, walking from the Job Corps Center on Dale Avenue to Tyson Park.
-In a secluded area of the park, Pike suddenly turned on Slemmer.
+In her statement to investigators, Pike described enticing Slemmer with false promises of marijuana, walking from the Job Corps Center on Dale Avenue to a secluded area of Tyson Park park, where Pike suddenly turned on Slemmer.

 Pike said she and an accomplice stabbed and slashed Slemmer, and she threw a rock that struck the victim in the head.
 When Slemmer tried to run, Pike made a long cut in her back.